 - Mass "Oh, Crap!": All kind of people has this reaction when Brainiac's ship comes to Metropolis (and everyone asks where is Superman).

 - Measuring the Marigolds: Superman tells Brainiac that for all the immense amounts of data he's assembled, he still doesn't seem to know the first thing about life.
+And in fact, Brainiac suffers a Villainous Breakdown when first exposed to Earth's atmosphere, dunked in mud and covered in germs.

 - Mecha-Mooks: Brainiac robotic soldiers come in two kinds: humanoids and beetle-like.